 Hey friends, I'm Justin!
 A Toronto born professional touring/studio bass player living the musician life here in Nashville Tennessee!
 I'd love to be able to lay down some tasteful low end on your songs!
-I play for artists such as Seaforth, Madeline Merlo, Kai, Alyssa Reid, Mia Martina etc.
+I play for artists such as Seaforth, Madeline Merlo, Sammy Arriaga, Kai, SATE, Alyssa Reid, Mia Martina etc.

 Since growing up playing in my own rock bands 15 years ago, I turned to the session world shortly after and have been touring, writing and playing for amazing artists ever since.
 With 20+ countries under my belt and years of experience, I've learned more than I could have ever possibly learned in any school.
 I've toured with artists such as Selena Gomez, Nick Jonas, Kane Brown, Jordan Knight, Kelly Clarkson, Keith Urban and more.